Symblog

-Factors to Consider when taking Environmental Samples
+Factors to Consider When Taking Environmental Samples

 Water Sampling

-Water quality is susceptible to change as a result of the physical, chemical and biological reactions occurring in the container between the time of the sample collection to the time the analysis is conducted in the laboratory.
+how to take environmental samples for the most accurate resultsWater quality is susceptible to change as a result of the physical, chemical and biological reactions occurring in the container between the time of the sample collection to the time the analysis is conducted in the laboratory.
 This can be minimised by applying appropriate sample preservation procedures at the time of sample collection.

 Different samples require different preservation techniques.
 Therefore appropriate chemicals are added to the sampling containers to avoid water quality changes.
 Sample containers can vary in material and design (glass, plastic bottles or zero-head space vials).